ibm-cloud-docs/key-protect/FAQs.md

 ## What happens when I delete a key?
 {: #key-destruction}
 {: faq}
+{: support}

 When you delete a key, the service marks the key as deleted, and the key transitions to the _Destroyed_ state.
 Keys in this state are no longer recoverable, and the cloud services that use the key can no longer decrypt data that is associated with the key.
 Your data remains in those services in its encrypted form.
 Metadata that is associated with a key, such as the key's transition history and name, is kept in the {{site.data.keyword.keymanagementserviceshort}} database.

 Before you delete a key, ensure that you no longer require access to any data that is associated with the key.
 This action cannot be reversed.

+## What is a dual authorization policy?
+{: #dual-auth}
+{: faq}

+Dual authorization is a two-step process that requires an action from two users to delete a key.
+By forcing two entities to authorize the deletion of a key, you minimize the chances of inadvertent deletion or malicious actions.

+With {{site.data.keyword.keymanagementserviceshort}}, you can [enforce dual authorization policies](/docs/services/key-protect?topic=key-protect-manage-settings#dual-authorization) at the instance level or for individual keys.

+## What happens after I enable a dual authorization policy?
+{: #enable-dual-auth}
+{: faq}

+After you enable a dual authorization policy for a service instance, any keys that you add to the instance inherit the policy at the key level.
+Dual authorization policies for keys cannot be reverted.

+If you have existing keys in a service instance, those keys will continue to require only a single authorization to be deleted.
+If you want to enable those keys for dual authorization, you can use the Key Protect APIs to [set dual authorization policies for those individual keys](/docs/services/key-protect?topic=key-protect-set-dual-auth-key-policy).

+## Can I disable a dual authorization settings for my service instance?
+{: #disable-dual-auth}
+{: faq}

+Yes.
+If you need to add a key that doesn't require dual authorization to your service instance, you can always [disable dual authorization for the service instance](/docs/services/key-protect?topic=key-protect-manage-settings#disable-dual-auth-instance-policy) so that any new or future keys won't require it.

 ## What happens when I need to deprovision my service instance?
 {: #deprovision-service}
 {: faq}
+{: support}

 If you decide to move on from {{site.data.keyword.keymanagementserviceshort}}, you must delete any remaining keys from your service instance before you can deprovision the service.
 After you delete your service instance, {{site.data.keyword.keymanagementserviceshort}} uses [envelope encryption](/docs/services/key-protect?topic=key-protect-envelope-encryption) to crypto-shred any data that is associated with the service instance.